-When you think about it, the Sleeping Beauty story is about a jealous, demonic witch who is trying to kill a teenage girl.
-Setting aside the happy ending, it's a tale that's... meant to be more scary than sappy.
+When you think about it, the Sleeping Beauty story is about a jealous, demonic witch who tries to kill a teenage girl out of jealousy.
+Setting aside the happy ending, it's a tale that's meant to be more scary than sappy.

-History of the Castle
+History of Disneyland's Castle

 The centerpiece of Disneyland has been there since the park opened, its design based Neuschwanstein Castle in Germany's Bavaria.
 In the beginning, it was very pale blue and light gray, but over the years, the palette has gradually evolved to pink and blue.
 The spires on top are covered with 22-karat gold leaf to give off just the right shine.
 For landmark anniversaries and the holidays, the castle always gets new decorations.

 There was a walk-through in the castle in the early days, and another in 1977, but in 2001, it closed.
 And it stayed that way for seven years.
-For the fiftieth anniversary, Disney redid the attraction, this time using the same style as artist Eyvind Earle used for the movie.
+For the fiftieth anniversary, Disney redid the attraction, this time using the same style that artist Eyvind Earle used for the movie.

-More Castle Facts
+More About the Castle Attraction

-- Children who are afraid of the dark or easily scared may not like this attraction, especially when the evil Maleficent turns into a dragon.
+Children who are afraid of the dark or easily scared may not like this attraction, especially when the evil Maleficent turns into a dragon.

-- Take your time to enjoy all the details and special effects.
+Take your time to enjoy all the details and special effects.